 The merit badge program is part of the Boy Scouts of America advancement plan.
-It has guided the interests and energies of Boy Scouts for 85 years and is one of the most unusual educational programs ever devised.
-A merit badge is an award that is presented to a Boy Scout or Varsity Scout when he has completed the requirements for one of more than 100 subjects in a wide variety of art, craft, hobby, sport, trade, profession, agribusiness, service, or self-improvement areas.
+It has guided the interests and energies of Scouts for 85 years and is one of the most unusual educational programs ever devised.
+A merit badge is an award that is presented to a Scout when he or she has completed the requirements for one of more than 100 subjects in a wide variety of art, craft, hobby, sport, trade, profession, agribusiness, service, or self-improvement areas.
 The badge is only a small piece of cloth with a design embroidered in color -- but its significance is as large as the interest of the merit badge counselor who helps a Scout earn it.

 This could not have happened without the service of thousands of merit badge counselors -- like yourself -- expert in a particular subject and interested in helping Scouts grow into men of character, ready to take their place in the world of work as participating citizens.
 Please consider becoming a registered and trained Merit Badge Counselor.

 Each Troop should have Counselors registered with the District.
 For a list of registered Merit Badge Counselors, please click the link below.